MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/planning/product-is-on-hold.md

 The item is set as stopped in its default order settings.

-When an item is blocked and you enter a purchase or sales line, a warning message appears.
-When the item is blocked, inventory transactions that are related to the purchase or sales order line can't be modified (for example, when you post a packing slip or an invoice).
-You can block a purchased item, and at the same time, sell the item.
-In this case, this field is selected on a purchase order, but it isn't blocked in inventory or on a sales order.
-An item number can be blocked from being sold, for example, due to one of the following conditions:
+If an item is blocked, and you enter a purchase order or sales order line, you receive a warning message.
+When an item is blocked, inventory transactions that are related to the purchase order or sales order line can't be modified (for example, when you post a packing slip or an invoice).
+You can block a purchased item, and, at the same time, sell the item.
+In this case, this field is selected on a purchase order, but the item isn't blocked in inventory or on a sales order.

+Here are some of the conditions that can cause an item number to be blocked from being sold:

-- The item is still under development or manufacture, so you don't want it to be sold or reserved.
+- The item is still under development or manufacture.
+Therefore, you don't want it to be sold or reserved.
-- You have received many defective items, so the defects must be corrected before the item can be sold.
+- You've received many defective items, and the defects must be corrected before the item can be sold.

-In cases such as these, you can block the item until the issue is resolved.
+In cases of this type, you can block the item until the issue is resolved.

-When an item is blocked and you create a return order line, a message is displayed.
+If an item is blocked, and you create a return order line, you receive a message.
 You can't block a series or a lot of an item.
-If parts of an item are to be blocked, you can block them by moving inventory or by blocking the full stock of the item for that period.
+If parts of an item must be blocked, you can block them by moving inventory or by blocking the full stock of the item for that period.

 ## Resolution

-Open the **Default order settings** for the item and clear the **Stopped** check box.
+- Open the **Default order settings** page for the item, and clear the **Stopped** checkbox.